darrenlavery91/pve7to8/README.md

 Role Name
 =========

-This role was used to updreade Proxmox PVE version 7 to 8.
+This role was used to upgrade Proxmox PVE version 7 to 8.
 This is a in place upgrade for Proxmox clusters.

 This will stop running vms (if used in production please schedule downtime)